Skip to navigation Skip to content

 • are the holder of a visa that exempts them from the NARWP for FTB Part A

-If the customer’s partner is not subject to a NARWP, they may be payable FTB Part A. Make a genuine attempt to contact the customer to talk about their partner claiming FTB.
+If the customer's partner is not subject to a NARWP, they may be eligible for FTB Part A. Make a genuine attempt to contact the customer to talk about their partner claiming FTB.

 If the customer is subscribed to electronic messaging, send a pre-call notification (SMS) before calling.
 See Centrelink letters online and Electronic Messaging.